19-year-old killed, 2 women injured in north Charlotte shooting

 CHARLOTTE, N.C.
 (FOX 46 CHARLOTTE)- A 19-year-old man was killed and two women were injured in a triple shooting in north Charlotte Friday night.

-Police were called to the scene on LD Parker Drive in Charlotte just before 9:45 p.m. for a report of an assault with a deadly weapon.
+Police were called to the scene in the parking lot of Osei Discount Food and Beverage at 2820 LD Parker Drive in Charlotte just before 9:45 p.m. for a report of an assault with a deadly weapon.

 Police say several witnesses have been identified, and they are working with them to identify a suspect.